sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/call-deployed.md

         // Increment counter.
         this.increment()

-        // Ensure next output will contain this contracts code w
+        // Ensure next output will contain this contracts code with
         // the updated count property.
         const amount: bigint = this.ctx.utxo.value
         const outputs: ByteString = this.buildStateOutput(amount) + this.buildChangeOutput()